 - you still have pain after 7 days of use (or 5 days if treating a child);

 - you have a skin rash, ongoing headache, or any redness or swelling; or

 - if your symptoms get worse, or if you have any new symptoms.

 Store at room temperature away from heat and moisture.

 What happens if I miss a dose?

 Since acetaminophen is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?